 - Mental health access

 - Preventative services

-- Neighborhood wellness programs
+- Help with dental care

 Agencies often recognize the importance of preventive measures, programs, and education.
 There is a shift in the mindset of communities to more of a preventive approach as well.
-Focusing on the widespread early treatment of diseases to keep people healthy and out of the hospital is an approach that is slow but more effective in the long-term for creating a healthy community.
+Focusing on the widespread early treatment of diseases to keep people healthy and out of the hospital is an approach that is slow but more effective in the long-term long term for creating a healthy community.